Vendor Application - 2022 TN Honey Festival

 VENDOR SPACE FEES

-Honey/Bee-Keeping Vendors: No charge, but still need to go through the application process.
+*Honey/Bee-Keeping & Farming/Produce Vendors: No charge, but still need to go through the application process.

-Artist/Non Profit/Artisan Business Vendor Space: The Tennessee Honey Festival will collect a $250.00 vendor payment upon acceptance into The 2020 Tennessee Honey Festival.
+Artist/Non Profit/Artisan Business Vendor Space: The Tennessee Honey Festival will collect a $200.00 vendor payment upon acceptance into the 2022 TN Honey Festival.

-Food Truck/Vendor Space: The Tennessee Honey Festival will collect a $300.00 food vendor payment upon acceptance into The 2020 Tennessee Honey Festival.
+Food Vendors: The Tennessee Honey Festival will collect a $300.00 vendor payment upon acceptance into the 2022 Tennessee Honey Festival for Food Trucks and Food Businesses.

 This application is not for local businesses–

 Tennessee Honey Festival is devoted to maintaining a creatively driven vendor marketplace.
 Therefore, we limit the number of promotional spaces at the event.
 Local businesses can be a part of Tennessee Honey Festival through sponsorship of the event.
-Please contact our event coordinator, Sara Davidson, via email at: email@example.com if you are interested in sponsoring this event.
+Please contact our event team at: firstname.lastname@example.org if you are interested in sponsoring this event.

 Please find a few examples below to help you identify what vendor type you are.